yuekaizhang/dynamo/docs/API/nixl_connect/descriptor.md

 def register_memory(self, connector: Connector) -> None:
 ```

-Instructs the descriptor to register its memory buffer with the NIXL based RDMA subsystem.
+Instructs the descriptor to register its memory buffer with the NIXL-based I/O subsystem.

 Calling this method more than once on the same descriptor has no effect.

-When the descriptor is assigned to an RDMA operation, it will be automatically registered if was not explicitly registered.
+When the descriptor is assigned to a NIXL operation, it will be automatically registered if was not explicitly registered.

 ## Properties